 A recent Gender Insights Report published by LinkedIn shows that women apply to 20% fewer jobs than men.
 So if you’re trying to improve diversity by attracting more women, what your job description says is critical.
 Use proven tactics to make a strong first impression and entice more women to apply.

 The next step is posting your newly formulated job description for the world to see.
-The objective of a job posting is to advertise a job opening to potential candidates.
-Most companies end up losing their target audience because of a low-quality job posting, or because they targeted the wrong channel.
-Here are key points to keep in mind when writing your job posting:
+The objective of a job advertisement is to promote a job opening to potential candidates.
+Most companies end up losing their target audience because of a low-quality job advertisement, or because they targeted the wrong channel.
+Here are key points to keep in mind when writing your job advertisement:

 - Using dense, simple information